Loading...

 Six chapters.
 What Vela does, how she does it, what she won't, what's under the hood.
 No “AI-powered” anything.
 No promises pretending to be features.

 A voice note, a photo, or a typed sentence arrives in chat.
-Vela reads it (Whisper turns voice into text; vision reads photos and screenshots).
+Vela reads it (voice becomes text; photos and screenshots are read for the dates, names, and deadlines inside them).
 She thinks — what's being asked, who's involved, when, where.
 Then she files — an event, a task, a shopping item, a reminder — and tells you what she did.

 If she's confident, she files first and tells you after.
 “Filed.
 Soccer Tuesday 4–5:30 at Riverside.”
 If she's unsure, she asks first.
 “I think you mean next Tuesday — yes?”
 That second case is chapter 3.